Andrew Davison: Background

 Since 1994, I have worked almost continuously in vision-based localisation and mapping.
 Moving to the Department of Engineering Science in Oxford, from October 1994 to February 1998 I did a D.Phil (PhD) in the Active Vision Lab under the supervision of Professor David Murray.
 My thesis was entitled "Mobile Robot Navigation using Active Vision" (available from my Publications page) and presented one of the very first working robot SLAM systems.

 Straight after submitting my PhD thesis, in February 1998 I went to Japan where I spent two years on a European Union Science and Technology Fellowship.
 This consisted of four months in Tokyo learning Japanese and then research in the Intelligent Systems Institute of AIST (previously known as ETL) in Tsukuba, with which I still have strong links, working with Nobuyuki Kita.
-See my old home page there.
 I had a fantastic time in Japan and recommend anyone to visit.

 During my post-doctoral work at AIST, the focus was on vision-based navigation for industrial inspection robots, and included research on localisation for multiple collaborating robots (IROS 2000).
 One of the main advances was extending my work on robot SLAM into full 3D, modelling the motion of a wheeled robot driving on an undulating surface.
 In this movie the robot performs simultaneous localisation and mapping in full 3D while navigating on an undulating surface in an industrial inspection scenario (CVPR 2001).